DownloadManager

 from mpos import TaskManager, DownloadManager

-async def download_with_timeout(self, url, timeout=10):
+async def download_with_timeout(url, timeout=10):

 try: